-Exam Type / Board: School’s Own and CEM
+Exam Type / Board: School’s own and CEM Select

 Places at Warwick School are offered on the basis of a report from the candidate’s current school, an entrance exam and interview.
 The entrance exam, which takes place in November, consists of a maths test, English test and ability test.

 All candidates are invited to an interview about two weeks after the entrance exam.
 For most this will be a general assessment interview with a senior member of staff.
 However, for those candidates who performed at an exceptionally high standard in the entrance exam, this may take the form of a scholarship interview.
 Candidates being considered for scholarships are also invited to spend a day at the school.